emilsw/ew/index.md

 And this month, approximately the same amount of visitors (or even more) won’t buy either.

-Think about how many sales you lose this way on a yearly basis.[People are losing millions](https://medium.com/@jasonfried/how-we-lost-and-found-millions-by-not-a-b-testing-e70f27dd783e)
+Think about how many sales you lose this way on a yearly basis.
+[People are losing millions](https://medium.com/@jasonfried/how-we-lost-and-found-millions-by-not-a-b-testing-e70f27dd783e)

 You are missing a lot of opportunities and if you only keep investing the money just in acquiring more traffic, this gap of missed opportunities just increases.